 Enroll Your Child

-This summer CDF Freedom Schools program served 390 scholars in New York at five program sites.
-43 servant leader interns delivered an engaging curriculum to CDF Freedom Schools scholars in New York to promote reading and positive attitudes toward learning.
+This summer CDF Freedom Schools program will served 475 scholars in New York at six program sites.
+55 servant leader interns delivered an engaging curriculum to CDF Freedom Schools scholars in New York to promote reading and positive attitudes toward learning.